ghc-proposals/ghc-proposals/proposals/0000-kind-signatures.rst

    signatures.

    Associated types may be given kind signatures within their classes.

+   Unlike type signatures, the type variables brought into scope in a type-level kind signature do *not* scope over the type definition.

    Top-level kind signatures are enabled with the extension ``-XTopLevelKinds``.